favonia/cloudflare-ddns/README.markdown

       - PROXIED=true
         # Tell Cloudflare to cache webpages and hide your IP
 ```

+🚨 If you are using [LXC (Linux Containers)](https://linuxcontainers.org/), it is known that the standard build may hang or halt (see [issue #707](https://github.com/favonia/cloudflare-ddns/issues/707)).
+If you encounter this problem, as a workaround, please replace the above `latest` tag above with `latest-nocapdrop` to disable the explicit dropping of capabilities:

+> ```yaml
+> image: favonia/cloudflare-ddns:latest-nocapdrop
+> ```

 _(Click to expand the following important tips.)_